-The other components of your meditation space are as individual as you are.
-Perhaps you choose to set up an altar with a vase of flowers, a photograph of a deity or a favorite teacher, incense, stones, feathers, found objects from the forest or the beach, or Post-It notes with little messages of love to yourself.
-If the word “altar” doesn’t really resonate for you, that’s okay.
+The other components of a meditation space are unique to each individual.
+We might set up an altar with a vase of flowers, a photograph of a deity or a favorite teacher, incense, stones, feathers, found objects from the forest or the beach, or Post-It notes with little messages of love and support.
+If the word “altar” doesn’t really resonate, that’s okay.
 We don’t need to call it anything.
-The point is that you are consciously setting aside this time to meditate in this personal space that feels inviting.
-Make it as unique as you are and enjoy setting up your space!
+The point is that we are consciously setting aside this time to meditate in this personal space that feels inviting.
+We can make it unique and appropriate to our individual preferences.